CHEM 461-463 Topics in Advanced Chemistry are made up of a series of 6-point modules, which may vary from year to year. Modules offered may include:

 - A practical introduction to computational chemistry

-- Natural Products Chemistry: The Colours and Flavours of Life
+- Natural Products Chemistry: Medicines, colours and flavours of life

 - Advanced instrumental anaylsis